what to do if your menstrual disc gets stuck

 when to seek help if your menstrual disc won’t come out

-If you’ve tried relaxing, repositioning, and using the loop tab but still can’t reach your disc after 6-8 hours, it’s time to consult a medical professional.
-They’re trained to help and will make sure everything is safe and stress-free.
+If you have tried relaxing, repositioning, bearing down, and using the loop tab but still cannot reach your disc after 6-8 hours, contact a medical professional.
+They are trained to help with this quickly and safely, and it can reduce stress.

-For ongoing challenges, visit our page on how to remove a menstrual disc for additional tips and diagrams.
+For more practical tips and diagrams, visit our guide on how to remove a menstrual disc.

 final thoughts on stuck menstrual discs and removal confidence